I remember hearing “Airportman,” the first track from the 1998 R.E.M. album Up, and thinking, That’s it, they’ve lost it.

 I sped through the rest of the tracks, with only “At My Most Beautiful” catching my attention.
 An R.E.M. album disappointed me for the third time in a row, and that would end my fascination with the group for the next 10 years.

 The first two tracks still did nothing for me.
 But then “Suspicion” emerged, a strange, ethereal song that also borrowed heavily from Eno.
 The chorus was heavenly, with chromatic chord progressions that set it apart from most R.E.M. songs.
-The result was a soothing, comforting song that, while still unlike anything they had ever done before, made me realize that there was more to this album.
+The result was a soothing, comforting song that, while still unlike anything they had ever done before, made me realize there was more to this album.

 A Berry-less R.E.M.